calvogeorge/Kickstarter-analysis/README.md

 **What can you conclude about the Outcomes based on Goals?**

-Reviewing the outcomes based on goals we can determine that campaigns with goals under $5000 have higher probability of being successful in achieving funding.
+Reviewing the outcomes based on goals we can determine that campaigns with goals under $5000 have higher probability of successfully achiving funding goals.

 **What are some limitations of this dataset?**
 * The data shows outcomes for many countries, being that theater/plays tend to be local in scope, there is a limitation in how relevant data from markets outside the intended market is.